Here’s how your student loans could change under Biden’s presidency

-Here’s who should be paying attention to the proposed plans and what it could mean for your student loan debt.
+Here’s who should be paying attention to the remaining proposed plans and what it could mean for your student loan debt.

-Revised income-driven repayment plans
+New income-driven repayment plan

 Currently, income-driven repayment plans are based on 10 to 20 percent of your discretionary income, with forgiveness after 20 to 25 years.